-The past 18 months have been a confusing time for employers— particularly when it comes to the Affordable Care Act (ACA).
+The 2017-2018 healthcare battle has been a confusing time for employers— particularly when it comes to the Affordable Care Act (ACA).
 Although many people thought Congress would “repeal and replace” the ACA in 2017, it didn’t happen.
 Instead, employers have been left scrambling to understand what changes have been made to reshape existing ACA law, especially as it pertains to them.

 To help your company cope with the changes and the current state of the ACA, here’s a timeline of what has occurred and what it means for U.S. employers.

 January 2017: President Trump Takes Office

 An executive order from newly-inaugurated President Donald Trump instructs U.S. agencies to “exercise all authority and discretion available to them to waive, defer, grant exemptions from, or delay the implementation of any provision or requirement of the Act that would impose a fiscal burden.”
 As a result, the Department of Health and Human Services (DHHS) removes ACA health care sign up information from healthcare.gov which affects the individual buyer, not the employer.

 The IRS announces that it will no longer reject tax returns that don’t indicate whether someone has health insurance.
 President Trump announces new rules that will make it more difficult to acquire insurance outside the 2018 enrollment period, and the insurance industry expresses support for the rules.
 Again, this affects the individual buyer, not the employer.

 March 2017: Repeal-and-Replace Bill

 The repeal-and-replace bill, formally called the American Health Care Act (AHCA), is introduced by House Republicans and every state receives a letter from the DHHS instructing them on new measures to “alleviate the burdens” of the ACA.
 Although government experts predict that the ACA changes will leave 24 million people without insurance within 10 years, new enrollments remain strong.
 Still no change for employers.